Money

 Most workplaces come with the benefit of a built-in social network.
 As much as you can’t stand listening to Barry from accounts talk about his award-winning jumping poodle (yes, it’s a thing), he’s actually doing you a favour.
 Interacting with a number of casual acquaintances or ‘weak ties’ enhances your feeling of belonging and your overall quality of life.

 Work offers easy access to weak tie relationships.
-The are the co-workers and supervisors you interact with every day, building up a huge store of shared references.
+These are the co-workers and supervisors you interact with every day, building up a huge store of shared references.
 The inside jokes, everyday favours and shared moments add up to a firm feeling of belonging.

 When you retire, the number of weak tie relationships you have significantly reduces.
 While you will hopefully develop deeper ‘strong ties’ with friends and family, the loss of your easygoing, low-maintenance weak tie network can have a significant impact on your emotional wellbeing.